Aldous' Spectral Gap Conjecture for Normal Sets: Introduction

 Many properties of a regular graph are related to the value of its second largest eigenvalue.
 Primarily, the spectral gap $\lambda_{1}-\lambda_{2}$ is a good measure for the extent to which the graph is ``expanding'' (see, e.g., the surveys \cite{hoory2006expander,lubotzky2012expander}).
-Around 1992, David Aldous conjectured the following: whenever $\Sigma\subset S_{n}$ is a set of transpositions, the largest non-trivial eigenvalue $\lambda\left(S_{n},\Sigma\right)$ is equal to the largest eigenvalue associated with the $\left(n-1\right)$-dimensional irrep of $S_{n}$ corresponding to the young diagram $\left(n-1,1\right)$, often called the \emph{standard} representation\footnote{Occasionally, several different irreps give rise to an eigenvalue which is equal to $\lambda\left(S_{n},\Sigma\right)$.
-Aldous' conjecture says that when $\Sigma$ is a set of transpositions, the standard irrep is always one of these irreps.}.
-We denote this irrep $\mathrm{std}$\marginpar{$\mathrm{std}$}.
-This conjecture was proved in 2009 by Caputo, Liggett and Richthammer.
-In fact, they proved a stronger version applying to weighted Cayley graphs as well: \begin{thm}[Aldous' spectral gap conjecture, proved in \cite{caputo2010proof}] Let $\Sigma\in\mathbb{R}\left[S_{n}\right]$ be supported on transpositions, with non-negative coefficients.
+Around 1992, David Aldous conjectured the following: whenever $\Sigma\subset S_{n}$ is a set of transpositions, the largest non-trivial eigenvalue $\lambda\left(S_{n},\Sigma\right)$ is equal to the largest eigenvalue associated with the \emph{standard }irrep,

+which corresponds to the Young diagram $\left(n-1,1\right)$.\footnote{Occasionally, several different irreps give rise to an eigenvalue which is equal to $\lambda\left(S_{n},\Sigma\right)$.
+Aldous' conjecture says that when $\Sigma$ is a set of transpositions, the standard irrep is always one of these irreps.} This conjecture was proved in 2009 by Caputo, Liggett and Richthammer.
+In fact, they proved a stronger version applying to weighted Cayley graphs as well: \begin{thm}[Aldous' spectral gap conjecture, \cite{caputo2010proof}] Let $\Sigma\in\mathbb{R}\left[S_{n}\right]$ be supported on transpositions, with non-negative coefficients.
 Then the second eigenvalue of the weighted Cayley graph $\cay\left(S_{n},\Sigma\right)$ is equal to the largest eigenvalue of the standard representation.
 Namely,